jiafeitech/cvm-plymouth-theme/README.md

-# cvm-plymouth-theme

-Cvm UI Desktop Plymouth theme
+# Cvm UI Desktop OS Plymouth

+This package contains bgrt, logo and text variants.

+Based on the Vanilla OS Plymouth theme.